lizhophardt/CFP-Funding-Tool/DEPLOYMENT.md

 ## Security Notes

 - Keep your `PRIVATE_KEY` secure and never commit it to version control
-- Use a dedicated wallet for production with appropriate xDai balance
+- Use a dedicated wallet for production with appropriate wxHOPR token balance and xDai for gas fees
 - Consider using multiple preimages for better security
 - Monitor your wallet balance regularly